 The ground-launch system developed for Denmark had four launch tubes on a truck, clearly being an adaptation of the shipboard launch system.
 Each battery had two launch trucks, plus a radar vehicle and a command vehicle.
 When launched from a submarine, the Harpoon was shot out of a torpedo tube in its canister.
 When the canister left the torpedo tube, a lanyard caused the canister to pop out fins, to then glide upward towards the surface of the water.
 Once the canister breached the surface, it blew off its tail and cap, and fired the Harpoon on its solid-fuel booster.

 No matter how the Harpoon was launched, it was directed to a preprogrammed target area by an INS, where it would conduct an autonomous search for a naval target.
 A number of different search patterns could be programmed into the missile; the patterns not only increased the probability of detecting the target, but made it harder to trace the missile's flight path back to its launcher.
 In any case, the Harpoon swept through the pattern while hunting for a target using its radar seeker.
-When the missile found a target, it drops down to wave height and homed in on it.
+When the missile found a target, it dropped down to wave height and homed in on it.
 As noted, the AGM-84D could strike the target broadside, or perform a pop-up attack.
 While the guidance system was sophisticated, it was also indiscriminate, and the missile could not be launched into a target area where friendly forces were operating.

 * The Harpoon's first combat use was in 1980, at the outset of the Iran-Iraq War.
 The Shah of Iran had obtained the Harpoon, deploying it with small missile boats, which the Islamic Republic of Iran inheriting them after the fall of the Shah's regime.
 On 28 November 1980, Iranian and Iraqi missile boats got into a confrontation, with exchanges of antiship missiles; the Iraqis apparently got the worst of it, with a number of missile boats sunk.